JiaqianNi/JiaqianNi.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the [Department of Political Science] (https://polisci.berkeley.edu/) at the [University of California, Berkeley] (https://www.berkeley.edu/).
+I am a PhD student in the [Department of Political Science](https://polisci.berkeley.edu/) at the [University of California, Berkeley](https://www.berkeley.edu/).
 My research interests lie at the intersection of international relations, political psychology, and public opinion.

 I hold a MPhil in International Relations from the University of Oxford and a Bachelor's degree in Social Sciences from the University of Hong Kong.